Code-Inside/Blog/_posts/2014-12-24-we-moved-completely-to-github-pages.md

 We started this Blog in German __2007__ with a simple Wordpress Installation.
 In __2008__ we begun to write Blogposts in English, but the main blog was still the German Blog.
 During the last years a good friend, Antje Killian, helped me and Oliver to translate the German articles and publish them on the English Blog.

 ## March 2014 Custom VM to Azure VM
-I always wanted to move the Blogs from our small Hoster to Azure, because I can spend there 115€ per month (MSDN Subscription, yeah!) and I wasn't very happy about the Hosting contract.
+I always wanted to move the Blogs from our small Hoster to Azure, because I can spend there 115 Euro per month (MSDN Subscription, yeah!) and I wasn't very happy about the Hosting contract.
 So we __[moved to Azure](http://blog.codeinside.eu/2014/03/05/move-to-windows-azure-vms-word-press-migration-dns-changes/)__.

 ## September 2014 Wordpress to Jekyll Migration for the German Blog